root-project/web/primer/index.md

 ## Plotting Measurements

-To display measurements in ROOT, including errors, there exists a powerful class `TGraphErrors` with different types of constructors.
+To display measurements in ROOT, including errors, there exists a powerful class {% include ref class="TGraphErrors" %} with different types of constructors.
 In the example here, we use data from the file `ExampleData.txt` in text
 format: